-Gapture's CEO Stanley Chee Featured on Malay Mail
+Gapture's Founder Stanley Chee Featured on Malay Mail

 Investor Proposes Action-Based Solutions for Digital Sales

-KUALA LUMPUR - Digital marketing agency Gapture Malaysia's chief executive officer Stanley Chee said he co-founded the company in Malaysia with the focus in performance media.
+KUALA LUMPUR - Digital marketing agency Gapture Malaysia's - Stanley Chee said he co-founded the company in Malaysia with the focus in performance media.

 Professionally trained in Arizona, USA, he also worked as a software engineer before returning to Malaysia where he co-founded OffGamers before Gapture Malaysia.